Thousand Pillar Temple:

 Sri Veeranarayana Temple is built around 1104 AD represents the Chalukyan style.

 Lake Pakhal was building in 1213 AD by King Ganapathidev, It was built by Channelizing River Krishna’s small tributary.
 It is 30 sq-km wide that is 50 km away from Warangal.

 How to Reach:

 - Through Airways: Hyderabad airport is the nearest airport.

-- Railways: Warangal railway station is well connect with all the major cities of India.
+- Railways: Warangal railway station which connects well with all the major cities of India.

-- Through Roadways: Transport Corporation of Telangana government is operating buses for Warangal to all its neighboring cities.
+- Through Roadways: Transport Corporation of Telangana government is operating buses for Warangal to all its neighbouring cities.
 You can also go by your private transport.